jamesleecarp/PythonScripts/ZipCodeSelector/README.md

 The tl_2016_us_zcta510.shp in the data file is the 2010 Census Tiger/Line Zip Codes.

 The enter the selected zip codes you want in the zipcodes.csv under the column "Zips".

+Tool finds each zip code in the csv and matches to the ZCTA5CE10 field in the Zip Codes layer.